marcolanaro/DataChannel.IO/Readme.md

 Peers are directly connected and datas are exchanged between clients without passing throug the server.

 Socket.io is only used to serve signals between clients.
 You can choose the namespace where socket.io serve his signals.
+In case peer-to-peer communication fails or your browser does not support WebRTC, socket.io serve also the data message.

 ## Installing
 	npm install datachannel.io